 Our Board of Directors is comprised of leaders from multiple sectors: business, healthcare, education, nonprofit, technology, energy, agriculture, labor, environment.

-Our Honorary Board is chaired by Congressman Mike Thompson and Lt.
-Governor Gavin Newsom, and populated by state and local elected officials across the region.
+Our Honorary Board is chaired by Congressman Mike Thompson and California Governor Gavin Newsom, and populated by state and local elected officials across the region.

 Our Advisory Council is sectored into six (6) committees with leadership from 50 organizations: Regional Public Sector; Economic & Workforce Development; Housing; Environment & Sustainability; Philanthropy; Non-Profit; Agriculture.

 Our work is driven by the central question: “What do you need and how can we help?”

 We can leap forward as a region while addressing ongoing issues including a severe shortage of affordable housing and workforce.

 We can be a model region for rebuilding and know this is possible as we collaborate with our public officials, private sector, nonprofit community, and most importantly, our friends and neighbors who have lost everything but possess a resilient community spirit.